chxnifer/chxnifer/README.md

-### Hi there 👋
+# Hi there, I'm Jennifer 👋

-I have a strong passion for computer science
+# About me

+- I am passionate about Computer Science

+- I am currently working on making a sample game using Python

+- I am currently learning Python and Java
 <!--
 **chxnifer/chxnifer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.